 A garbage disposal, also known as a food waste disposer, is a small appliance frequently found in many kitchens.
 It is really handy to have one for all of the food waste that a household can create.
 “Like with any appliance, a garbage disposal is susceptible to a variety of different problems over its’ lifespan,” says Don Straley, owner of appliance repair in Richmond.

 Below we have created a list of some of the most common problems that can occur and tips on troubleshooting these problems.
-These are the type of problems that many people can complete themselves in less than an hour.
+These are the type of problems that many people can complete themselves in less than an hour Parts can be ordered from Repair Clinic.
 Though many of the problems can be handled easily by the owner, there are going to be problems that will require the attention of a professional.

 GARBAGE DISPOSAL REPAIR